potatosheep1638/kite/README.md

 - Try to **avoid adding new dependencies** where feasible.
 - Ideally, code should be clean and performant.
 However, if you have to choose between the two, **favour performance**.
 - If refactoring, **make sure to open an issue** regarding it first.

-# Regarding updates
-In my country of residence, all male citizens are required to serve in the military for a period of around 2 years.
-As of writing, I am still on active duty, which means that I will often be away from my computer for long stretches of time.
-Thus, I seek your understanding if updates are slow.

 # License
 ![](https://www.gnu.org/graphics/agplv3-155x51.png)